DKorablin/PushSharp.WebPush/README.md

 3. Added PE file signing.
 (S/N: 00c18bc05b61a77408c694bd3542d035)
 4. Added CI/CD pipelines
 5. Limited number of builds: .NET 4.8 and .NET Standard 2.0 only (I will gladly return the rest if needed.)
+6. Removed generic options argument and replaced with strongly typed parameters.
+7. Changed SetGcmApiKey(...) from method to property.
+8. Marked GcmApiKey property as deprecated.

 ## Why